bmlt-enabled/yap/README.md

 9) Go to Schedules to preview your changes.
 Select your service body from the dropdown, and it should render onto the calendar.
 10) You can now test to see if things are working.

-You can do a helpline to helpline redirect if you want to redirect one service body helpline to another.
-You do this by setting in the Service Body Configuration the Volunteer Routing mechanism to "Volunteers Redirect" and specifying the respective Service Body Id in the "Volunteers Redirect Id" field.
+* Volunteer Routing Redirect: You do this by setting in the Service Body Configuration the Volunteer Routing mechanism to "Volunteers Redirect" and specifying the respective Service Body Id in the "Volunteers Redirect Id" field.
+* Forced Caller Id: This setting changes the outgoing display caller id.

 *THESE OPTIONS ARE NOT WORKING RIGHT NOW*
 - (This is broken right now)